mike-zaharchenko17/xv6-os/Design_doc_detail.md

   // When thread_switch performs 'ret', the CPU will pop this address and jump there.
   *--sp = (uint)thread_trampoline;

   // 3.
-Push fake registers (EDI, ESI, EBX, EBP)
+Push fake registers (EBP, EBX, ESI, EDI) in the exact pop order
-  // thread_switch expects to pop these 4 values before returning.
+  // used by thread_switch; this keeps the spoofed frame consistent with the
+  // assembly routine.
   *--sp = 0; // ebp
   *--sp = 0; // ebx
   *--sp = 0; // esi